 Home

-“My gorgeous life is reflected in the colors of my paintings.
-At eighty years old, besides writing my memoir and planning one last collection of my art that will be featured on Caspari Notecards, I continue to paint on commission for Private Collectors.
+“MY GORGEOUS LIFE is reflected in the colors of my paintings.
+At eighty years old, besides writing my memoir and planning one last collection of my art on Caspari Notecards, I continue to paint on commission for Private Collectors.
 Let me know if you are interested in having an original Sara Eyestone oil painting.
-My Pleasure.”
+I’d love to paint for you.”

 Studio Prices: